SimonNyvall/B-branch/README.md

 ## License

-This project is licensed under the <a src="./LICENSE">MIT License</a> - see the LICENSE.md file for details.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE.md file for details.

+## FQAs

+- **Q**: How do I add a description to a branch?
+  - **A**: Use the following command: `git bb --edit-description`

+- **Q**: Can I use this instead of the standard `git branch` command?
+  - **A**: B-branch only helps developers view branch information.
+It does not replace the standard `git branch` command.

+- **Q**: Will B-branch slow down git?
+  - **A**: No, the extension works with an alias and does not affect the performance of git.

+- **Q**: What is a common use case for B-branch?
+  - **A**: A common use case I use is to check how many commits I am behind or ahead of the upstream main branch.
+To see if I need to pull or merge the changes.
+This can be done by running `git bb -t "origin/main"`.